sigeek/data-science-lab-homeworks/README.md

 # Data science lab solutions
-Lab solution of the course Data Science Lab @ Politecnico di Torino
+This repository contains all the solutions of the lab sessions of the course Data Science Lab @ Politecnico di Torino